Ashkar2001/TgRobot/README.md

 If you can't have a config.py file (EG on heroku), it is also possible to use environment variables.
 The following env variables are supported:
  - `ENV`: Setting this to ANYTHING will enable env variables

+ - `CASH_API_KEY`:Get one from https://www.alphavantage.co/support/#api-key
- - `AI API`: Generate AI-api key from https://coffeehouse.intellivoid.net/
+ - `TIME_API_KEY`:Get one from https://timezonedb.com/register
+ - `API_OPENWEATHER`:Get API_OPENWEATHER FROM OFFICAL SITE https://da.gd/VAW3
- - `WEATHER API`: Generate weather api from https://openweather.co.uk/
+ - `AI_API_KEY`:Coffeehouse chatbot api key, get one from https://coffeehouse.intellivoid.info/
- - `CASH API`: Already seted to default.
+ - `WALL_API`:Get one from https://wall.alphacoders.com/api.php

  - `TOKEN`: Your bot token, as a string.
  - `OWNER_ID`: An integer of consisting of your owner ID